peterprib/node-red-contrib-queuemanager/README.md

 # Version

+0.0.4 Add ability to hold/release queue and release a single message

 0.0.3 Add queue status to queue node and empty queue function

 0.0.2 Fix time issue with queue manager being rec0.0.1ognised and control on overflow message flooding